borkdude/qualify-methods/README.md

 # qualify-methods

+Rewrite your instance calls to use fully qualified methods

 ## What does this tool do?

 It rewrites instance method calls in the form `(.length x)` to Clojure 1.12's